custom-components/pyscript/docs/reference.rst

    @state_trigger("domain.light_level")

-The trigger can include arguments with any mixture of string expressions (that are evaluated when any of the underlying state variable change) and string state variable names (that trigger whenever that variable changes).
+The trigger can include arguments with any mixture of string expressions (that are evaluated when any of the underlying state variables change) and string state variable names (that trigger whenever that variable changes).

 Note that if a state variable is set to the same value, HASS doesn’t generate a state change event,